jossemarGT/resume/README.md

 # jossemarGT résumé

-It seems the right word is [résumé](http://english.stackexchange.com/a/61341) but it can be called CV as well `¯\_(ツ)_/¯`, either case you can read mine in a plain old markdown fashion [here on github](RESUME.md), download it as PDF from the [releases page](https://github.com/jossemarGT/resume/releases/latest) or even take a look to the more elegant version [here](http://jossemargt.github.io/resume).
+It seems the right word is [résumé](http://english.stackexchange.com/a/61341), but it can be called CV as well `¯\_(ツ)_/¯`, either case you can read mine in a plain old markdown fashion [here on GitHub](RESUME.md), download it as PDF from the [releases page](https://github.com/jossemarGT/resume/releases/latest) or even take a look to the more refined version [here](http://jossemargt.github.io/resume).

 ## FAQ

 ### Why did you write your resume in markdown?

-Because is easy to maintain and publish it as plain text on github :octocat:
+Because it is easier to maintain and publish it as plain text on GitHub :octocat:

 ### How did you made it?